 But you can’t head off to Mont Blanc and start immediately.
 Before you’re ready to go extreme skiing, you’ll need to improve your skiing on regular runs, learn to do mountaineering, and practice hiking uphill with your skis on.
 And working on each of these things before reaching your ultimate goal will benefit you.
 They’ll give you some of the enjoyment, fitness, and adventure that you’re craving.

-It’s the same with product-led growth (PLG).
+It’s the same with.

 PLG isn’t something you can impose on an organization and expect it to bring you results overnight.
 The changes you need to make—and the skills and knowledge you need to unlock in your organization—take time.

-On your PLG journey, you need to avoid gap thinking (where you focus on a far-off future end state) in favor of a present-thinking mindset.
+On your PLG journey, you need to avoid (where you focus on a far-off future end state) in favor of a present-thinking mindset.
 In present thinking, you focus on progressing from your current condition to your ideal current condition.
 Instead of waiting for a big magical change, you keep changing and iterating as you head toward your ultimate goal.

 You don’t need to fully transition to the perfect version of PLG to benefit from it.
 In my work at Amplitude, I’ve observed different versions of PLG and the positive effects they’ve brought.
 Take these versions as evidence that we can broaden our definition of PLG and use them as inspiration for the different ways you can introduce PLG into your organization.